 First, right-click the diagram that represents the HDD, select “split to four parts” option,

-The hard drive is then splitted to four parts.
+The hard drive is then split to four parts.

 Right-click each part to assign it to a primary partition or a logical disk(do not pay much attention to their difference, PBD will take care of it.
 In this case we assign the first two blocks to primary partitions and the last two blocks to logical disks.)